Four sentenced on felony charges in Southeast District Court

 A Class B felony is punishable by 10 years in prison and a $20,000 fine.

-An Alford plea means Dallmann acknowledged there was enough evidence for a conviction but does not admit guilt to the charge.

-Dallmann was accused of possessing fentanyl and methylenedioxymethamphetamine with intent to deliver on March 21.
-He was also accused of possessing one or more syringes used with fentanyl on March 21 with a previous conviction in 2022.
+Malique Montrez Stokes, 23, Flint, Michigan, pleaded guilty to theft of property and criminal conspiracy, Class B felonies.

+Stokes was accused of taking and/or illegitimately keeping money, funds, one or more gift cards and/or merchandise property belonging to a business with a combined value of more than $10,000 but less than $50,000 and conspiring with other individuals to commit theft of property valued at more than $50,000 from the same business on June 18.

-Judge Nicholas Thornton sentenced Dallmann to 40 days in the Stutsman County Correctional Center with credit for 40 days served.
-Thornton placed Dallmann on 18 months supervised probation and ordered him to be in a sober living facility until a probation officer deems it no longer necessary.
-Thornton also ordered Dallmann to pay a $400 criminal administration fee, $100 defense/facility administration fee, $35 indigent defense application fee, $300 indigent recoupment and a $25 victim-witness fee.
+Judge Troy LeFevre sentenced Stokes to 60 days in the North Dakota Department of Corrections and Rehabilitation with credit for 24 days served.
+LeFevre placed Stokes on 18 months supervised probation and ordered her to pay a $650 criminal administration fee, $100 defense/facility administration fee, $35 indigent defense application fee, $300 indigent recoupment, $12,178 restitution and a $25 victim-witness fee.
+The restitution is joint with two other individuals.

 ADVERTISEMENT

-On Jan.
-24, Anderson was accused of possessing methamphetamine with intent to deliver and possessing one or more pipes used with methamphetamine with a previous conviction in 2018.

-Thornton sentenced Anderson to one year and one day in the North Dakota Department of Corrections and Rehabilitation with credit for 149 days served.
-Thornton placed Anderson on 18 months supervised probation and ordered him to pay a $400 criminal administration fee, $100 defense/facility administration fee, $35 indigent defense application fee, $300 indigent recoupment and a $25 victim-witness fee.

-John Henry Clemens, 60, Jamestown, pleaded guilty to possession of drug paraphernalia, a Class C felony.
+Dalton Case Scott, 26, Valley City, pleaded guilty to protection order violation, a Class C felony.

-Clemens was accused of possessing one or more pipes used with methamphetamine on April 22, 2022, with a previous conviction in 2018.
+Scott was accused of threatening, molesting, injuring, harassing or having contact with an individual on April 22 while he was previously charged with violating the protection order in a case from 2023.

-Thornton sentenced Clemens to two days in the Stutsman County Correctional Center with credit for two days served.
-Thornton placed Clemens on 18 months supervised probation and ordered him to get a chemical dependency evaluation and complete recommended treatment.
-Thornton also ordered Clemens to pay a $400 criminal administration fee, $100 defense/facility administration fee and a $25 victim-witness fee.
+Judge Daniel Narum sentenced Case to 13 days in the Stutsman County Correctional Center with credit for 13 days served.
+Narum ordered Case to not possess or own firearms, obtain a chemical dependency evaluation and complete recommended treatment.
+Narum also ordered Case to pay a $400 criminal administration fee, $100 defense/facility administration fee, $140 fine/state and a $25 victim-witness fee.

-John Thomas Smith, 55, Carrington, North Dakota, pleaded guilty to issuing a check or draft without sufficient funds or credit.
+Larry Keith Duley, 52, Jamestown, pleaded guilty to possession of a controlled substance, a Class C felony.

 ADVERTISEMENT